jarle/remix-adonisjs/README.md

 Sponsored by [SummYT.app](https://summyt.app)

-**react-adonisjs** (previously react-adonisjs) includes all the amazing features you love from React Router, plus support for production-grade:
+**react-adonisjs** (previously remix-adonisjs) includes all the amazing features you love from React Router, plus support for production-grade:

 - Database ORM and migrations
 - Authentication